 What phones have wireless charging?

-A number of Android phones and two Apple device series — iPhone 8 and iPhone X — support native wireless charging.
+A number of Android phones and iPhones series iPhone 8 and newer support native wireless charging.
 Most new mobile devices from Apple are expected to have wireless charging capabilities, and you can also add this feature using a wireless charging adaptor for any iPhone, 5s to 7 Plus.
 Android phones that support native wireless charging include the Samsung Galaxy Range, Sony Xperia, LG Optimus G Pro, Nokia Lumia, and Motorola Moto.

 Pros of wireless charging

-There are benefits of wireless charging.
+There are benefits of wireless charging and using a wireless phone charger.
 Here’s why wireless charging may be a good choice for you.

 Just one cable: With wireless charging, all you need is one cable plugged into the charging mat — no more multiple cables for multiple devices.
 Plus, the universal standard — the Qi wireless charger — is compatible with all devices.
 So, wireless charging for iPhones is the same for Androids.
 You can use the same charging mat for all your devices.